 These four distinguishing features of external benefits of control loom large in Asia's miracle economies.
 They have resulted in the emergence of powerful controlling shareholders being driven by diverse and local external benefits of control that are unique to each jurisdiction and that in some cases enhance overall shareholder value (including value for the minority shareholders) and in other cases erode it.
-As such, ultimately, the only way to understand the most powerful controlling shareholders in Asia's miracle economies is to examine the unique local external benefits of control that are important drivers of their behaviour.
+As such, ultimately, the only way to understand the most powerful controlling shareholders in Asia's miracle economies is to examine the unique local external benefits of control that are important drivers of their behavior.
 This is why multiple jurisdiction-specific lenses are required to accurately understand shareholder power in Asia's miracle economies.
-Within the scope of this Chapter, a brief analysis of the unique external benefits of control in China (Asia's largest economy), Japan (Asia's largest developed economy), and Singapore (Asia's wealthiest economy) will make this point clear.
+Within the scope of this chapter, a brief analysis of the unique external benefits of control in China (Asia's largest economy), Japan (Asia's largest developed economy) and Singapore (Asia's wealthiest economy) will make this point clear.

-To start, a brief comparison of China, Singapore and Japan clearly illustrates how the types of external benefits of control may vary significantly based on a jurisdiction's political and institutional environment and may only be available to some controlling shareholders within a single jurisdiction.
+To start, a brief comparison of China, Singapore and Japan clearly illustrates how the types of external benefits of control may vary significantly based on a jurisdiction's economic, political and institutional environment and may only be available to some controlling shareholders within a single jurisdiction.
 In China, two-thirds of the largest corporations are state-owned enterprises ("SOEs").
-In 2003, the Chinese government created the State-Owned Assets Supervision and Administration Commission ("SASAC"), as a ministry level agency, to act as the controlling shareholder for most of the largest SOEs.
-By 2006, SASAC controlled 155 Chinese companies with revenues of \$1.06 trillion and is now commonly referred to as "the world's largest controlling shareholder" (Lin and Milhaupt 2013).
+In 2003, the Chinese government created the State-Owned Assets Supervision and Administration Commission ("SASAC"), as a ministry-level agency, to act as the controlling shareholder for most of the largest SOEs (Lin and Milhaupt 2013).
+By 2006, SASAC controlled 155 Chinese companies with revenues of \$1.06 trillion and is now commonly referred to as "the world's largest controlling shareholder" (Marcos Aguiar et al. 2007; Lin and Milhaupt 2013).

-Lin and Milhaupt, in their detailed analysis of SASAC, have noted that the regulators and politicians who control SASAC "reap private benefits of control not shared with ordinary financial investors, in the form of political influence, opportunities for patronage or corruption, and national prestige" (Id.).
-They go on to find that the objective of SASAC is "to maximize a range of benefits extending from state revenues to technological prowess, and from soft power abroad to regime survival at home" (Id.).
-As such, in China, it is clear that political external benefits of control provide the most compelling reason for why SASAC maintains its block shareholdings and how it exercises them.
-In sum, China's unique political and institutional environment has produced idiosyncratic, largely political, external benefits of control that define shareholder power in China's most powerful companies-something unseen through the monolithic Asian lens.
+Lin and Milhaupt, in their detailed analysis of SASAC, have noted that the regulators and politicians who control SASAC "reap private benefits of control not shared with ordinary financial investors, in the form of political influence, opportunities for patronage or corruption, and national prestige" (Lin and Milhaupt 2013: 744).
+They go on to find that the objective of SASAC is "to maximize a range of benefits extending from state revenues to technological prowess, and from soft power abroad to regime survival at home" (Lin and Milhaupt 2013: 746).
+As such, in China, it is clear that political external benefits of control provide the most compelling reason for why SASAC maintains its block shareholdings and dictates significantly how it exercises them.
+In addition, many of these political external benefits of control appear to drive corporate behavior that often has more to do with the personal interests of the political figures controlling SASAC than the companies that SASAC controls.
+In sum, China's unique economic, political and institutional environment has produced idiosyncratic, largely political, external benefits of control that define shareholder power in China's most powerful companies-something unseen through the monolithic Asian lens.